SimplexCC/sell-docs/source/includes/_get-quote.md

 ### quote_id (uuid) ###

-An id generated for this quote; you should keep this id and pass it to Simplex when creating a transaction based on this quote.
+An id generated for this quote.
+Keep this id and pass it back to Simplex when creating a transaction based on it.

-Some notes on semantics, use cases, tips, ...

 ## Transports ##

 ### REST ###

-GET `/get_quote`
+<span class="http-get">GET</span>`https://api.simplexcc.com/v1/rest/get_quote`

 ### JWT ###

+<span class="http-get">GET</span>`https://api.simplexcc.com/v1/jwt/get_quote`